Bachelor of ScienceBiotechnology

 This course with laboratory is designed as a first-level introduction to the carbon-based reactions involved in life chemistry.
 The course focuses on the nomenclature, stucture and fundamental basis for reactivity of organic compounds.
 It sets a background for advanced study in forensic or environmental chemistry and biochemistry.

-HU to host PA BioGENEius Challenge
+HU’s Biotechnology program to host The Pennsylvania BioGENEius Challenge 2022

 Take the Next Step